Participating in a Clinical Trial

 After gene therapy, individuals are able to return to their previous treatment should their doctor deem it necessary.
 It is not known yet if someone will be able to receive a second dose of gene therapy.

 • While vectors tend to be specific in the cells they target, there is still a risk that vectors could find their way into unintended cells.
 This could damage those cells or cause inappropriate cell growth, leading to tumors or cancer.
-There have not been any cases of tumors or cancer reported as a result of hemophilia gene therapy, but researchers and regulators are closely monitoring for this potential risk.
+At this time, we are not aware of any reported cases of tumors or cancer reported as a result of hemophilia gene therapy, but researchers and regulators are closely monitoring for this potential risk.

 An immune response could affect the liver: